nowca/compact-regex/README.md

 ### Windows

-To compile the program on windows, you will need a compiler version with the *regex.h library* (from gnu extensions) included:
+To compile the program on windows, you will need a compiler version with the *regex.h library*, from GNU extensions included:

 ```console
 C:\Users\pcuser>gcc.exe -IC:\MinGW-W64\mingw32\opt\include compact-regex_usage.c -o compact-regex_usage.exe -LC:\MinGW-W64\mingw32\opt\lib -lregex
 ```

+- MinGW-W64 includes the regex.h library in the `\opt\include` and `\opt\lib` folders.
 - The paths of the header and library must be included with `-I` and `-L`, with an additional `-lregex` parameter at the end of the command.

 <br>